jeanniekim/beg-nb-sentiment-analysis/README.md

-# nb-sentiment-analysis
+# beg-nb-sentiment-analysis
+## Naive-Bayes sentiment analysis model project for beginners

 Python notebook project for building, training, and testing a **Naive-Bayes sentiment analysis model** from scratch.
-Structured + written for programming beginners.
+Structured + written for **programming beginners**.

 Features:
 - Not object-based to be more beginner-friendly